 Around Texas, and especially the Civilian Conservation Corps parks, parks tend to have a similar feel about them.
 The park sign greeting you in the front.
 Maybe a rock wall, or rock pillar, at the entrance.
-A paved, winding road that leads you to a stout headquarters building to check in.
+A paved, winding road that leads you to a stout headquarters building to check-in.

 All of those things were the same at Martin Creek Lake State Park, but I’m not sure if it was because I almost didn’t go, or it really was just amazing, but Martin Creek was way more interesting than I thought it was going to be.

-While planning my trip for Caddo Lake I looked for other state parks in the area.
+While planning my trip to Caddo Lake I looked for other state parks in the area.
 Some I’d already been to, Tyler S.P., and others were north of Caddo that didn’t make sense to drive to.
 But there were others directly on the way off of highway 21.

 I knew that I wouldn’t want to stop on the way up, so I opted to wait to see how I felt on the way back home.
 After getting an early start on the day of my departure for Caddo, I set off on the road back home and drove through the road sign indicating the upcoming park, and its distance.

 ‘What the hell’ I thought.
 I won’t be in this area for a while, might as well just stop’.
-Almost as a throw away.
+Almost as a throwaway.

 It was early, I had a full belly of egg and sausage wraps, and I knew it had water to fish.
 So that was my excuse to go.
 Check out the water and try and do some fishing.

-Off of the main road you turn down a typical Texas ranch back road.
+Off of the main road, you turn down a typical Texas ranch back road.
 It lacks the care and maintenance of a city road, but houses adorned the fields of yellows with metal silos off in the distance.

 Some of the land was still being cultivated for cotton crops.
-Spray painted bundles wrapped in green, with puffs of white pushed into the side of the road like foam from the ocean’s wave on the beach.
+Spray-painted bundles wrapped in green, with puffs of white pushed into the side of the road like foam from the ocean’s wave on the beach.

 The entrance sign is what you’d expect.
 Two wooden posts holding up a brown sign with yellow letters saying ‘Martin Creek Lake’.
-Hoisted up on the stone platform that resembles CCC design.
+Hoisted upon the stone platform that resembles CCC design.

 The east Texas pines continued their march to this park, and they lined the road driving into the park.
 ‘How lovely’ I said to myself already happy with my decision to stop.